HHLS

 Each year the Hughes Hall Law Society organises a number of events alone or in partnership with other organisations.

-(His Honour Judge Andrew Christopher Holmes & finalists at SCOTUK)
+(His Honour Judge Andrew Christopher Holmes & finalists at the UK Supreme Court)

 HHLS MOOT – Michaelmas|Lent

 HHLS has a long tradition of promoting public speaking and advocacy.
 Many of our law and non-law students, including those on a solicitor track, participate and advocate before the judges at the Supreme Court of the United Kingdom each year.
-In the past, our guest judges included Right Hon Lord Phillips and Lord Carnwath, among others.
+In the past, our guest judges included Right Hon Lord Phillips, Lady Rose and Lord Carnwath, among others.

 (Right Hon Lord Sales ’20)